 In April of 2011 a major new research initiative, the Johns Hopkins Systems Institute, was launched at Johns Hopkins University (JHU).
-This interdisciplinary research facility, based in JHU’s Whiting School of Engineering, will include faculty from across the university.
+This interdisciplinary research facility, based in JHU's Whiting School of Engineering, includes faculty from across the university.

-The Systems Institute will take a multidisciplinary approach to re-engineering entire systems of national importance, including medicine, health care delivery, network-enabled systems, information security, national infrastructure, and education.
-In addition to engineering faculty, the institute will tap into the expertise of researchers from the university’s three health professions schools, Medicine, Public Health, and Nursing; from the schools of Arts and Sciences, Business and Education; and from JHU’s Applied Physics Laboratory, already one of the nation’s leading centers of systems engineering.
+The Systems Institute takes a multidisciplinary approach to modeling, understanding, and optimizing systems of national importance, including medicine, health care delivery, national infrastructure, information security, disaster response, and education.
+In addition to engineering faculty, the institute utilizes the expertise of researchers from the schools of Medicine, Public Health, Nursing, Arts and Sciences, Business, and Education; and from JHU's Applied Physics Laboratory, already one of the nation's leading centers of systems engineering.

-The new institute’s eventual home will be in Malone Hall, a 56,000 square-foot, interdisciplinary research facility on which construction is scheduled to begin in 2012.
+The new institute's eventual home will be in Malone Hall, an interdisciplinary research facility, which is on schedule to be completed in the summer, 2014.

 There are three major components of System Institute activities:

 Education.
-The SI will seek to develop new graduate programs in systems research.
-These programs include certificates and minors which would supplement existing degree programs in WSE as well as in the other academic divisions of the University.
-As the research programs in the SI become established, Master's and eventually a PhD program in Systems will be pursued both in the Homewood and East Baltimore campuses.
+The SI is developing new graduate courses and programs in systems research.
+These include interactive, in-person courses and workshops in WSE as well as in the other academic divisions of the University.
+As the research programs in the SI become established, a full-time Master's and eventually a PhD program in Systems will be pursued.

 Systems Practice.
-This component of the SI is to allow interested faculty and staff to participate in the applications of existing systems technology and methods for solving practical problems.
-The source of such problems would be industrial affiliates, faculty and staff, and other interested parties within and outside of Johns Hopkins who need systems expertise to solve technical problems in their research and development activities.
+The SI also serves as a source of systems faculty and researchers who are interested in applying existing systems technology and methods to practical problem solving.
+Clients include the Hopkins medical system, State agencies, industrial affiliates, and other parties within and outside of Johns Hopkins who need systems expertise to solve technical problems.

 JHU Systems Institute